Regression Analysis > Mahalanobis distance

 Related Measurements

-While the MD only uses independent variables in its calculations, Cook’s distance uses both the independent and dependent variables.
-It is a product of the leverage and the standardized residual.
+While the Mahalanobis distance uses independent variables in its calculations, Cook’s distance — a measure of how much an observation affects the fitted regression model — uses both independent variables and dependent variables.
+It is calculated by multiplying the leverage and the studentized residual, which is the difference between the observed and predicted value, divided by the standard error of the residual.

 Disadvantages